arashsamandar/Programmer-Notes/FP, Functional Programming/Important Examples 1.md

 ```

 > first code will create `additional`, `unimportant` variables to store data, using ( and address ) memory in places were it was not really needed.
->
-> introduces complexity and vulnerability to the program.